2525 Associate Planner

 3. Facilitates the development of potential sources of contracts for the Center for Resource Planning and Management and it’s clients by assisting in the preparation and presentation of project proposals to local, state, and federal governments, and other public entities.

-5. Assists in the compilation and analysis of census data and other statistical data and prepares projections and reports on data analysis.
+5. Assists in the compilation and analysis of census data and other statistical data and prepares projection and reports on data analysis.

 7. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Director, Center for Resource Planning and Management.